amol9/wallp/README.rst

 wallp
 =====

-A command line utility to download and set wallpapers from various sources.
+This utility selects an online / offline source at random, gets a random image and sets it as a wallpaper.

 Features
 ========
-* Works on Linux / Windows.
+* Supported platforms: Linux / Windows / Python 2.7 / Python 3.x.
 * Downloads images from various sources.

-Currently supported sources: reddit, imgur, bing (gallery), google images, deviantart.
-* Can set plain bitmap as wallpaper.
+  Online:

+	* reddit
+	* imgur
+	* bing (gallery)
+	* google images
+	* deviantart

+  Offline:

+	* bitmap (a single color bitmap is generated)

 * Allows scheduling of change of wallpaper, viz., every 5 minutes, every 1 hour, etc.
-* Can download images based on a query.
+* Can download image based on a query.

 Usage
 =====